OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/03-Review_Webserver_Metafiles_for_Information_Leakage.md

 There are other RFCs and Internet drafts which suggest standardized uses of files within the `.well-known/` directory.
 Lists of which can be found [here](https://en.wikipedia.org/wiki/List_of_/.well-known/_services_offered_by_webservers) or [here](https://www.iana.org/assignments/well-known-uris/well-known-uris.xhtml).

-If would be fairly simple for a tester to review the RFC/drafts are create a list to be supplied to a crawler or fuzzer, in order to verify the existence or content of such files.
+It would be fairly simple for a tester to review the RFC/drafts are create a list to be supplied to a crawler or fuzzer, in order to verify the existence or content of such files.

 ## Tools